Raghunath Singh Bahadur

 Capt.
-Raghunath Singh (28 November 1929 - 13 March 1982) was the Maharawal of Jaisalmer from 1950 until his death in 1982, and a member of the Lok Sabha from 1957 to 1962.
+Raghunath Singh (28 November 1929 - 13 March 1982) was the last Maharawal of Jaisalmer from 1950 until his death in 1982, and a member of the Lok Sabha from 1957 to 1962.

 Early life, education and family

 He was born on 28 November 1929 to Girdhar Singh.
 His mother was Damayanti Devi, daughter of Arjun Singh, Raja of Narsinghgarh.
 He was educated at Mayo College, Ajmer.
-He married, on 27 April 1950, Mukut Rajya Lakshmi Devi, daughter of Sharda Shumsher Jang Bahadur Rana.
-He had two sons: Brijraj Singh and Prithviraj Singh, and four daughters: Chandra Kumari, Yadunandini Kumari, Sushma Kumari, and Rashmi Kumari.
+He married Mukut Rajya Lakshmi Devi on 27 April 1950: she was the daughter of Sharda Shumsher Jang Bahadur Rana.
+They had two sons—Brijraj Singh and Prithviraj Singh—and four daughters: Chandra Kumari, Yadunandini Kumari, Sushma Kumari, and Rashmi Kumari.

 Reign

 Upon the death of his father on 27 August 1950, he succeeded him as the Maharawal of Jaisalmer.
 By the twenty-sixth amendment to the Constitution of India, dated 28 December 1971, he ceased to be recognised as the Maharawal of Jaisalmer.
 His privy purse was abolished, and his personal privileges were discontinued.